 In your first week you will have field training sessions to allow you to understand more about sea turtles and the scientific methods being used.
 You will be trained on procedures and techniques to ensure the quality of data collection and the welfare of the turtles.

 Working days start early and usually begin by cycling to nesting beaches at sunrise to identify and record fresh sea turtle tracks and nests, or observing the behaviours of sea turtles swimming in the bay.
-Afternoons may involve measuring changes in beach width and slope, collecting plastics from beaches and you will spend some evenings and nights on the beach to measure light pollution, tag nesting turtles or rescue hatchlings in danger.
+Afternoons may involve measuring changes in beach width and slope, collecting plastics from beaches and you will spend some evenings or overnight shifts on the beach to measure light pollution, tag nesting turtles or rescue hatchlings in danger.
 Work is split into shifts and volunteers normally work 2 shifts per day.

 Volunteers have 1 day off in their first week and 2 days off in following weeks.
 During your free time you can explore the many attractions of the island or simply relax on the beach near the volunteer accommodation!